‘Bridgerton’ Renewed For Second Season At Netflix

 Eventually, the Duke introduces Daphne to a myriad of things “proper women” shouldn’t want nor enjoy, and some steamy petticoat pounding takes place.
 Or so we’ve heard.

 Nex season will be based on book two in the Bridgerton series, The Viscount Who Loved Me.
+Don’t tell Whistledown, but we’re quite certain that more pantaloons will be pounded to high-society smithereens, your grace.

 Will YOU be watching???